-Part 1: Digital Social Research Methods: Methods Core Examined through assessed written work consisting of one 2,500 word essay (excluding the bibliography, but including footnotes and tables, following the same guidelines as provided for thesis word counts in the MSc Handbook) plus additional supporting documents (not counted against the word limit) as specified in the assessment details which will be distributed in class and posted to Weblearn by the end of 4th week of Michaelmas Term.
-The essay is due to be submitted electronically via the Assignment Submission WebLearn Site by 12.00 noon on Friday of 8th week of Michaelmas Term.
+Part 1: Digital Social Research Methods: Methods Core

+Examined through assessed written work consisting of one 2,500-word essay (excluding the bibliography, but including footnotes and tables, following the same guidelines as provided for thesis word counts in the MSc Handbook) plus additional supporting documents (not counted against the word limit) as specified in the assessment details which will be distributed in class and released via the University approved online submissions platform by the end of 4th week of Michaelmas Term.
+The essay is due to be submitted electronically via the University approved online submissions site by 12.00 noon on Friday of 8th week of Michaelmas Term.